WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/README.md

 **This blueprint supports both EXTERNAL and INTERNAL load balancer deployments, configurable via the `deployment_type` variable in `gemini-stage-0/terraform.tfvars`.**

-It is designed to be highly automated via the `deploy.sh` script, which intelligently handles the differences between a "Greenfield" (fresh) deployment and a "Brownfield" (Stellar Engine) integration.
+It is designed to be **fully automated** via the `deploy.sh` script, which serves as the central management interface for the entire lifecycle of the application—from initial infrastructure provisioning to application updates and certificate management.

 ### Overall Goal

-The primary goal is to provide a turnkey solution for setting up Gemini Enterprise, enabling government customers and other regulated entities to utilize its AI-powered search and assistant capabilities while adhering to strict security and compliance mandates.
+The primary goal is to provide a turnkey ("Push Button") solution for setting up Gemini Enterprise, enabling government customers and other regulated entities to utilize its AI-powered search and assistant capabilities while adhering to strict security and compliance mandates.

 ### Architecture Overview